Finding the market research sweet spot for financial services

 We've heard from clients that they often steer clear of hard-to-reach audiences because finding these groups is expensive.
 They also mistakenly think they have only one chance to extract all of the respondent's knowledge, leading to surveys designed to gather as much information as possible, no matter the impact on quality.

-Panels and communities offer an elegant solution for conducting long-term research with a distinct, hard-to-reach group.
-Think about that target client or customer who you've always wanted to learn about but have difficulty finding — the panel approach might be the golden ticket for engaging them.
+Research communities offer an elegant solution for conducting long-term research with a distinct, hard-to-reach group.
+Think about that target client or customer who you've always wanted to learn about but have difficulty finding — the community approach might be the golden ticket for engaging them.

-If a panel of financial advisors can deliver prevailing industry insights and the opportunity to get inside the mind of your target client, consider what a panel can do for your customer understanding and market research.
-Contact us today to start planning your online panel.
+If a community of financial advisors can deliver prevailing industry insights and the opportunity to get inside the mind of your target client, consider what a community can do for your customer understanding and market research.
+Contact us today to start planning your online research community.